the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

     CancelButton.js
 ~~~~~~~~

 The *Buttons/* folder has multiple button components defined in its distinct files.
 Each file can `export default` the specific component making it available to *Buttons/index.js*.
-The *Buttons/index.js* file imports all different button represantations and exports them as public module API.
+The *Buttons/index.js* file imports all different button representations and exports them as public module API.

 *src/Buttons/index.js*